Superconducting properties¶

 Hands-on based on QE-v7.5 and EPW-v6.0

-In this tutorial we compute superconducting properties of three metals by solving the Migdal-Eliashberg equations with EPW: the isotropic case in fcc Pb (Exercise 1), the anisotropic case in MgB2 (Exercise 2), and the anisotropic full-bandwidth case in bcc Nb with sparse-ir Matsubara sampling (Exercise 3).
+In this tutorial we compute superconducting properties of two metals by solving the Migdal-Eliashberg equations with EPW: the isotropic case in fcc Pb (Exercise 1) and the anisotropic case in MgB2 (Exercise 2), where the gap equations are solved in three flavours – Fermi-surface restricted (FSR), full-bandwidth (FBW) with uniform Matsubara sampling, and full-bandwidth with sparse intermediate-representation (sparse-ir) Matsubara sampling.
 Theory background: Phys.
-Rev. B 87, 024505 (2013) and Phys.
-Rev. B 110, 064505 (2024).
+Rev. B 87, 024505 (2013), npj Comput.
+Mater.
+9, 1 (2023), Commun.
+Phys.
+7, 33 (2024), Phys.
+Rev. B 110, 064505 (2024), and npj Comput.
+Mater.
+11, 342 (2025).

 Prerequisites¶